An Introduction to CBG (Cannabigerol) and Its Benefits

 0

-As the laws around cannabis become more relaxed, information is becoming more available and accessible.
-For instance, we now know that the cannabis plant has over 100 different cannabinoids — who would’ve thought?
+As the laws around hemp become more relaxed, information is becoming more available and accessible.
+For instance, we now know that the hemp plant has over 100 different cannabinoids — who would’ve thought?
 Popular cannabinoids like THC and CBD are often in the spotlight.
 But, clearly, there’s much more to the plant than these two compounds.

 What is CBG?

-CBG is a major phytocannabinoid found in the Cannabis sativa plant.
+CBG is a major phytocannabinoid found in the hemp sativa plant.
 It’s abundant in certain varieties of industrial hemp and it’s non-psychotropic, so it won’t get you ‘high.’
 Even though you’ve likely heard of THC and CBD — you might be unfamiliar with CBG.
 Why is that?
-Well, the scientific interest in cannabis is relatively new in the United States.
+Well, the scientific interest in hemp is relatively new in the United States.

 Now that medical marijuana is legal in 31 states, and industrial hemp is federally legal, there’s a lot less red tape.
-Therefore, it’s easier for scientists to get the funding they need to perform cannabis research and studies.
+Therefore, it’s easier for scientists to get the funding they need to performresearch and studies.

 So far, the science tells us that CBG, like its cousins THC and CBD, has the potential to improve our health and well-being.
 We’ll discuss some specific conditions that CBG may help with later on in this article.